VibhavSingh1/Ralytic/README.md

-# Ralytic
-# Rain Data Analysis and Representation GUI.
+# Ralytic : Rain Data Analysis and Representation GUI.
+- Dataset used hasn't been uploaded.
+- Table Schema has been added.